Skip to content

 b: BETWEENUse a switching function to determine how many of the input variables are within a certain range.
 More details ARGthe values input to this function=d SWITCHThis keyword is used if you want to employ an alternative to the continuous function defined above={GAUSSIAN LOWER=0.1 UPPER=0.2 SMEAR=0.5}

-The Gaussian kernel in this expression can be replaced by a triangular Kernel by changing the input to:
+The advantage of this syntax, however, is that you can replace the Gaussian kernel in the expression can be replaced by a triangular Kernel by changing the input to:

 Click on the labels of the actions for more information on what each action computes